 What will happen?
 Ideally your complaint should be acknowledged within five school days and a full response will be made within 15 school days.
 However, this may vary according to the nature of the complaint.

-Stage 3 – writing to clerk of governors
+Stage 4 – Writing to the clerk of governors

 If you are still not satisfied with how your complaint has been handled, you should write to the clerk of governors requesting that your complaint be heard by the Governing Bodies Complaints Panel.